KAntoniuk/COVID19_dashboard/README.md

 ### HOW TO RUN:

-The dashboard is deployed as a Binder, click the link below:
+The dashboard is deployed as a Binder, click the link below (may take a few minutes on the first run):